 British postcard by Heroes Publishing Ltd., London, no. SPC2429.
 Kim Basinger in Batman (Tim Burton, 1989).

+Kimila Ann Basinger was born in 1953, in Athens, Georgia.
+She comes from an entertainment background.
+Her father was a musician, who played big-band jazz and her mother was a dancer, who had performed water ballet in several Esther Williams movies.
 As a schoolgirl, she was very shy.
 To help her overcome this, her parents had Kim study ballet from an early age.
 At 16, Basinger branched out into beauty pageants.
 She won the title of Junior Miss Georgia and competed at the national Junior Miss event in New York City.

 While in New York, Basinger caught the eye of a modelling agent at the Ford Modeling Agency.
 She soon landed a contract and first gained fame as a model for Breck Shampoo.
 At the age of 20, Kim was a top model commanding $1,000 a day.
 Throughout the early 1970s, she appeared on dozens of magazine covers and in hundreds of ads.
+In the mid-1970s, Basinger moved to Los Angeles to pursue a career in acting.
+She landed several small parts at first, making guest appearances on such shows as Charlie's Angels.
+In 1978, Basinger starred in the TV movie Katie: Portrait of a Centerfold.
+She portrayed Lorene Rogers in the Miniseries From Here to Eternity (1979) and its short-lived spin-off series the following year.

 In 1980, she married make-up artist Ron Snyder (they divorced in 1989).
 Basinger made her film debut in the Western drama Hard Country (David Greene, 1981) with Jan-Michael Vincent.
-Two years later, her career started to skyrocket with the James Bond film Never Say Never Again (Irvin Kershner, 1983) starring Sean Connery and with Basinger as the 'Bond girl'.
+Two years later, her career started to skyrocket with the James Bond film Never Say Never Again (Irvin Kershner, 1983) starring Sean Connery and Basinger as the 'Bond girl'.

 More major film projects soon followed, including The Natural (Barry Levinson, 1984) with Robert Redford, and the steamy romance 9 1/2 Weeks (Adrian Lyne, 1986) with Mickey Rourke.
 She played a small-town Texan beauty in Nadine (Robert Benton, 1987).
 Her breakout role was as photojournalist Vicki Vale in the blockbuster hit Batman (Tim Burton, 1989) with Michael Keaton.

 Kim was a last-minute replacement for Sean Young.
 This took her to a career high.
-Financial success also came along with her new found fame.
+Financial success also came along with her newfound fame.
 But Basinger became known for her unusual business decisions.
 In 1989, she and some other investors bought the town of Braselton, in her native Georgia, for $20 million.
 Basinger sought to make the community near Atlanta a tourist destination, but she ended up selling it five years later as she faced personal bankruptcy.

 Vintage postcard, no. X 142.
 Photo: publicity still for Nine ½ Weeks (Adrian Lyne, 1986) with Mickey Rourke.